quixio/quix-docs/docs/get-started/cli.md

 With some practice, you will find the usage follows a similar pattern for most commands.

+!!! tip

+    The JSON output displays additional information not available in the table view.
+This is done to make the table view simpler.
+For full information use the JSON output option.

 ## Context

 A context defines which system your CLI connects to - by default this is the Quix production cloud.
 If you are using BYOC, you need to `add` and then `use` a context.

 A context has a URL associated with it.
-For example, the URL associated with the default context is `portal-api.quix.io`.
+For example, the URL associated with the default context is `portal-api.platform.quix.io`.

 For example, to create a context `byoc`, you would use: